mribrahim314/AnimateReact/README.md

+#Animations
+this project is made to showcase my skills in web animations.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.